nadeenAlshibil/Azure-Networking/README.md

 <img src="Images\Unlink-VMs-Vnet-DNS.png" width="600">

+**Note:**
 Make sure **myAzFwVNet** is still linked, otherwise Azure Firewall will not bea able to resolve the FQDN of database to its private endpoint address.

+**Pause and Test**:
+The change might take a while to take effect but if you try to resolve the FQDN of database with the following command you'll get the Public IP as a resut.
+`nslookup mydbserver1.database.windows.net`

 ## Clean up resources